 You have until April 15th to make IRA contributions that count for 2018.

 Depending on your income you may be entitled to a tax deduction for contributions to a “Traditional” IRA (not Roth IRAs).
+Use this handy decision tree to figure out whether you can deduct your IRA contributions.

 Example: your income is $50,000 and you deposit $5,500 into a Traditional IRA.